-On the 5th February 2015, Dave was involved in a road traffic collision with a van while cycling to work in North London.
+On 5 February 2015, Dave was involved in a road traffic collision with a van while cycling to work in North London.
 He was hit by and dragged under the vehicle, the front wheel stopping directly on top of his chest.
 Dave stopped breathing and his heart stopped beating.

 If it wasn’t for the members of public and four off-duty British Transport Police Officers that stopped to help Dave, he is certain that he wouldn’t be alive today.
 Having made a remarkable recovery both physically and mentally, he got to say thank you to some of these people in person.

 “It’s always struck me how busy London is.
 Weirdly, the day before my accident, I remember saying to a friend ‘if something bad ever happens to me, I hope people wouldn’t be so busy that they don’t have time to help me.’”

 Through both teamwork and the commonality of sheer determination to save Dave’s life, the van was physically lifted from above him to give enough space for him to be pulled out from under the van where one of the police officers was able to commence CPR.
 It was from this that he regained consciousness.
 The London Ambulance Service arrived on scene to help and shortly after, the London’s Air Ambulance advanced trauma team then attended by aircraft, assessing for further injuries and providing pain relief on scene before Dave was taken by land ambulance to The Royal London Hospital for further treatment.
 He had five broken ribs and fractures to three of his lumber spine bones.